wgeul/trading_game/README.md

 # Trading Game: Millennium Capital
 Seminar Advanced Investments: Trading Game

-Authors:
-Zhaokun Guo: 477270 Wojciech Kita: 477885 Jakob Reithmann: 470455 Pim Somerwil: 388441 Willem Geul: 355354

 Trading Game

 Your Goal and Measurement

 You are a team of fund managers managing a fund with AUM of $1,000,000.
 Pick a name for your fund.
 For inspirations, go to  http://www.hedgefundnamegenerator.com/.
 You manage the portfolios for your clients over the next 6 week trading period.
 This period begins on Monday, 15 January 2018, and continues through to Friday, 23 February 2018.
 You don`t need to liquidate your portfolio at the end of the trading game.

 The clients of the fund have specified capital appreciation as the main investment objective and have no short-term cash needs.
 Your challenge will be to design and execute an investment strategy that satisfies the client over the 6 week investment period.
 Your grade for this project is based on both the performance of the portfolio and a report.
 Each team will be responsible for the following:

 •	Articulating the investment objective.
 Besides the performance investment objective, you can also target clients who have other specific requirements, e.g.  Socially responsible investment
 •	Choosing the benchmark according to your investment objectives
 •	Formulating an appropriate investment strategy to meet the objectives